HoangNam-Phan/dashboard/README.md

 - Cypress
 - Framer Motion

-To run this app locally, use one of the following commands:
+To run this app locally, you first need to install the packages with npm install.

+Then run the local development server with either:

-npm run dev / yarn dev/ pnpm dev / bun dev
+npm run dev / yarn dev / pnpm dev / bun dev

 This projects sole purpose is to act as a showcase app and is not meant for personal use, so please refrain from using any personal data.
 For ease of use, i added the .env.local to the github repo.
 In a real world application,